LANDLORDS, SAVE 30% ON OUR MOST POPULAR TOOLS THIS HOLIDAY SEASON

 What does allowable rent increase percentage mean?

 The Legislation specifies that a rent increase cannot exceed the percentage amount.
-If you paid $1000/month for all of 2022, then your landlord cannot increase your rent more than $35 (1000 x 3.5%).
+If you paid $1000/month for all of 2024, then your landlord cannot increase your rent by more than $30 (1000 x 3%).

 You can calculate your allowable rent increase using this online tool: BC Rent Increase Calculator